CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Identifiers

   <vrf-id>       VRF

   <neighbor-id>  Peer ID

 ### Atrributes

   enable         Turn the feature 'on' or 'off'.
 The default is 'off'.

-  advertise-map  route-map contains prefix-list which has list of

-                 routes/prefixes to operate on.
+  advertise-map  route-map contains prefix-list which has list of routes/prefixes to operate on.

-  exist-map      route-map contains the conditional routes/prefixes in prefix-
+  exist-map      route-map contains the conditional routes/prefixes in prefix-list.

-                 list.

-  non-exist-map  route-map contains the negative conditional routes/prefixes
+  non-exist-map  route-map contains the negative conditional routes/prefixes in prefix-list.

-                 in prefix-list.

 ## nv unset vrf <vrf-id> router bgp neighbor <neighbor-id> address-family ipv4-unicast conditional-advertise enable